nilsrennebarth/debrep/README.rst

 The software is currently in the alpha stage and allows maintainting a (binary only) debian package repository.
 Packages can be added, listed and deleted.
 The only subcommand not yet implemented is moving packages from one distribution to another, which is only an optimization for deleting and adding the packages.

 Still to be done:

 - Source packages
 - Move packages between distributions and/or components
-- Readonly releases
+- Mark releases as Readonly
 - Fill new release with references from an existing release
 - More validity checks in particular for the options.
 Currently you get strange and unexpected errors when options have the wrong structure or